The Institute for Christian Formation

 Here are links to a few other good resources to help enrich your Lenten experience:

-*Regulations for Lenten fasting and abstinence can be accessed here. *The United States Conference of Catholic Bishops (USCCB) has an online, interactive calendar for Lent 2022. *Maryknoll has a 2022 Lenten Reflection Guide, “Upholding Human Dignity and Human Rights.”
+*Regulations for Lenten fasting and abstinence can be accessed here. *The United States Conference of Catholic Bishops (USCCB) has an online, calendar for Lent 2022. *Maryknoll has a 2022 Lenten Reflection Guide, “Upholding Human Dignity and Human Rights.”
 You can find out more and download the guide here. *Pray the daily Scripture readings using the Lectio Divina reflection method. *Boston College offers a free online course on the "Death of Jesus."
 Explore the four different Gospel passion narratives and encounter each Evangelist's unique insights into the spiritual meaning of Jesus' death.
 A rich study for Lent and/or Holy Week.
 Includes introductory material on reading the Bible, and an overview of the four Gospels.
 Content by Dr. Philip Cunningham, former director of the Boston College Center for Christian-Jewish Learning.